 Another large issue is the security of your website.
 In 2018, 44% of hacked websites that Sucuri cleaned were outdated.
 Website maintenance is crucial to avoid hacking and to effectively bring in consumers.

-Continue reading to learn about essential tips for taking care of your website.
+Continue reading to learn about essential tips for taking care and maintaining your website.

 Make a Schedule